Kilimanjaro Safety : What to Know.

-To give yourself the best chance of reaching the top, it’s a very good idea to choose the route with more hiking days, though this will not guarantee you plain sailing.
+To give yourself the best chance of reaching the top (Uhuru Peak), it’s a very good idea to choose the route with more hiking days, though this will not guarantee you plain sailing.
 Remember the old mountaineering adage: ‘go high, sleep low’.
-Also, whatever else you do, walk slowly “pole pole” in the Swahili language, drink a lot water and any form of liquid like soup and poridge. suck glucose and eat as much as you can even though you won’t feel like eating much but it is advised to take a lot of food especially in the first days since as you trek high you will lose appetite, eating enough food will help your body to acclimatize best (you shouldn’t be worried about gaining weight as many visitors will lose weight after days of trekking even though Shizi safaris provides enough food for everyone).
-Other travellers recommend taking medicine which is useful in treating altitude sickness.
-Staying more night in the mountain camps or huts are going to make the trek into a more days affair and increase your costs, so bear this in mind and make sure that the trekking outfitters understands what you have in mind before setting off.
+Also, whatever else you do, walk slowly “pole pole” in local language, Kiswahili.
+Remember to drink a lot water and any form of liquid like soup and poridge. suck glucose and eat as much as you can even though you won’t feel like eating much but it is advised to take a lot of food especially in the first days since as you trek high you might happen to lose appetite so eating enough food will help your body to acclimatize best (you shouldn’t be worried about gaining weight since many trekkers will lose weight after days of trekking even though we provides enough food for everyone).
+Other travellers recommend taking medicine which is useful in treating altitude sickness (Diamox).
+Also taying more nights in the mountain camps or huts are going to make the trek into a more days affair and increase your costs, so bear this in mind and make sure that the trekking outfitters understands what you have in mind before setting off.

 If you get in any serious condition like loss of consciousness or severe headache as well as a limb or born injury or any problem of breathing then there is an emergency medical helicopter evacuation that they can arrive in 5 minutes.
 And what you have to do is to ask your guide to take you to the nearest helipad and this can be paid by your insurance.

-Another problem can be the weather; even though they end up seeing the glaciers on the summits, many visitors go up the mountain without proper gear, completely unprepared for the cold and wet conditions often encountered.
+Another problem can be the weather; even though they end up seeing the glaciers on the summits, many hikers go up the mountain without proper gear, completely unprepared for the cold and wet conditions often encountered.

 This situation is made worse by some tour companies (and some guidebooks) billing the trek to Kilimanjaro as an easy hike.
 It’s not unknown for ill-prepared independent trekkers to die on Mt Kilimanjaro sometimes with fatal results.